tessel/t2-start/wifi.md

 `t2 update`

-Tessel will check for new firmware versions, then download and apply them.
+This command will check for a new version of the Tessel 2 firmware.
+If there is an update available, it will be downloaded and installed.

 </div>
 </div>